All Fortnite Icon Series Skins

 Fortnite is a worldwide sensation, so it's important that the game provides representation for non-English speakers.
 Epic Games solidified this notion when they turned Spanish Fortnite streamer, The Grefg, into an in-game skin.
-The Grefg is the first and only Creator Icon skin based on a non-English speaker.
+The Grefg was the first Creator Icon skin based on a non-English speaker.

 Ninja may be the face of Fortnite, but it’s The Grefg who lays claim to the record of not only most concurrent viewers on a Fortnite stream, but most concurrent viewers on an individual Twitch stream in general.
 While revealing his Fortnite skin to the world, The Grefg pulled in an insane 2.4M peak concurrent viewers.
 This absolutely smashed the previous record of 616K concurrent viewers held by Ninja.

 The Grefg’s Fortnite skin is accented in yellow and red, a tribute to his Spanish nationality and his love for the Dragon Ball series.
-The Grefg skin comes with a variety of style options and a cosmetic bundle that includes the Balls of Power back bling, Staff off Control pickaxe, and Controller Crew emote.
+The Grefg skin comes with a variety of style options and a cosmetic bundle that includes the Balls of Power Back Bling, Staff off Control Pickaxe, and Controller Crew Rmote.
 The controller-themed cosmetics pay homage to The Grefg’s preferred input device.

 Fortnite Icon Series Creator: Lachlan “Lachlan” Power

-With Lachlan’s addition to the Creator Icon Series, a whopping half of the current Creator Icons are Australian.
+With Lachlan’s addition to the Creator Icon Series, nearly half of the current Creator Icons are Australian.
 Lachlan is one of the few content creators out there whose online alias matches their real name.
 Lachlan is known for his Fortnite challenges, fashion shows, and hide and seek games.